 There’s also no hand-holding at Ferrandi, so you better know your shit.
 On our first day, our instructor introduced himself—Bastien Girard, the winner of the World Championship of Pastry 2017, and a MOF (Meilleur Ouvrier de France, a very prestigious title awarded to craftsmen in France.
 Think of it like being knighted in the pastry field.
 You get a special chef jacket with the collar adorned in French flag colors, so everyone knows how much of a badass you are).
 To say I was freaking out was an understatement.

 The next several days moved quickly.
 I spent my days working on things I didn’t even you could do in pastry.
 One day, Chef came in with a mini paint gun-looking thing and a funnel attached on top.
-He takes one of our assembled entremets, slides it into a corner of the kitchen surrounded by plastic for protection.
-Then he takes raspberry puree, pours it into the funnel of the gun, and turns it on.
-Out shoots raspberry spray paint that he begins coating our cake with before telling us to finish the rest.
+He took one of our assembled entremets and slid it into a corner of the kitchen surrounded by plastic for protection.
+Then he took raspberry puree, poured it into the funnel of the gun, and turned it on.
+Out shoots raspberry spray paint that he began using to coat our cake with before telling us to finish the rest.
 Casual.